dodo47/GCDetection/data/README.md

 # Data

 We are using both tabular data of detected sources and image data (20x20 pixel cut-outs) in the g and z filters.\
-`ACS_sources_original.csv` contains the tabular data as extracted from the .drz drizzled HST ACS images downloaded from the Hubble Legacy Archive.\
+`ACS_sources_original.csv` contains the tabular data as extracted from the drz fits drizzled HST ACS images downloaded from the Hubble Legacy Archive.\
 `data_extraction_routines.ipynb` is a jupyter notebook showing the code used for the construction of this table.

 # Explanation of tabular features in ACS_sources_original.csv